ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 To download and install *cumbia*, refer to the instructions in the <a href="https://github.com/ELETTRA-SincrotroneTrieste/cumbia-libs">cumbia-libs</a> *README.md* file.

-Instructions to prepare an *ubuntu-desktop* for *cumbia*, can be found in the <a href="https://github.com/ELETTRA-SincrotroneTrieste/cumbia-libs/README.UBUNTU.md">README.UBUNTU.md</a> file under
+Instructions to prepare an *ubuntu-desktop* for *cumbia*, can be found in the *README.UBUNTU.md* file under
 <a href="https://github.com/ELETTRA-SincrotroneTrieste/cumbia-libs">cumbia-libs</a>.

 The library sources include copies of the *README.md* and *README.UBUNTU.md* files in the top level directory.